 Internship applicants are required to complete all required courses with a grade of C- or higher in each, and at least two courses in the academic concentration that pertains to the internship prior to the start of the internship.

 The internship is seen as a culminating opportunity through which you apply, in an assigned professional setting, the theory and skills developed in your coursework.
 These situations are supervised by a field professional as well as by the Communication Studies Dept. Internship Director, who will be your academic advisor during the internship experience.
-Barbara Irwin, PhD, Professor and Chair of Communication Studies, is the Internship Director.
+For the Fall 2015 semester, Catherine Foster, PhD, Associate Professor of Communication Studies, will serve as Internship Director.

 Internships are taken on a Pass/Fail basis.
 All internship credit is allocated to the free elective requirement.